A unified machine-learning framework for ab initio multiscale modeling of liquids

 Recent works have shown that ML can be used to learn highly accurate representations of $\mcl{F}^{\mathrm{(ex)}}_{\mrm{intr}}$ from molecular simulation data \cite{Simon2025, Dijkman2025, Yang2025, Simon2026}.
 Specifically, Samm\"{u}ller \emph{et al.}, in a development dubbed ``neural cDFT," have shown how a neural network can be trained to represent the one-body direct correlation functional \cite{Sammuller2023},

 where $\beta =1/k_{\rm B}T$ with $k_{\rm B}$ as the Boltzmann constant.
-Originally applied to hard sphere fluids, where it even outperformed existing approximations, neural cDFT has since been extended to more complex problems, such as liquid--vapor coexistence in the Lennard--Jones fluid \cite{Sammuller2025}, liquid--liquid phase separation and azeotropy in binary Lennard--Jones mixtures \cite{Robitschko2025, zhou2026}, primitive models of electrolytes \cite{Bui2025prl}, and electromechanical phenomena in polar fluids, such as how electric field gradients influence capillarity in water \cite{bui2025dielectro}.
-However, these advances have relied on empirical interatomic potentials, leaving cDFT's potential to predict mesoscopic behavior directly from a first-principles Hamiltonian untapped.
+Neural cDFT has been successfully applied to a range of model fluids, including hard spheres, Lennard--Jones (both single- and two-component), primitive electrolytes, and polar fluids \cite{Sammuller2025, Robitschko2025, zhou2026, Bui2025prl, bui2025dielectro}, where it has been shown to describe complex phenomena such as liquid--vapor coexistence, liquid--liquid phase separation, azeotropy, and electromechanical phenomena.
+All of these previous studies, however, have relied exclusively on empirical interatomic potentials, leaving cDFT's potential to predict mesoscopic behavior directly from a first-principles Hamiltonian untapped.

-We fill this gap by demonstrating that neural cDFT can be suitably trained with simulation data generated using MLIPs.
-We do this for two liquids of broad importance: water and carbon dioxide.
+Here, we fill this gap by presenting an integration of MLIPs trained on quantum-mechanical data into neural cDFT, yielding a genuinely \emph{ab initio} cDFT for molecular fluids.
+We demonstrate this framework for two liquids of broad importance: water and carbon dioxide.
 After validating the resulting \emph{ab initio} neural cDFT against molecular simulations, we use it to straightforwardly investigate phenomena that would be extremely challenging to obtain with traditional computational approaches.
 Specifically, we investigate the influence of confinement on water's liquid--vapor phase behavior, with a clear thermodynamics prescribed by the grand canonical ensemble.
 We also compute the fluid phase diagram of carbon dioxide, including the structural crossovers encoded by the Fisher--Widom and Widom lines.
 A schematic overview of our approach is given in Fig.~\ref{fig1}.